 Join the Women's Innovation Network NT

-We would also love to welcome you as a committee member, where you will attend monthly meetings and engage and contribute to our strategy and purpose.
+We would also love to welcome you as a committee member, where you will attend monthly meetings, engage and contribute to our strategy and purpose.